Cumberland, Maryland: History

 During the 19th century, Cumberland was a key road, railroad, and canal junction.
 It became the second-largest city in Maryland after the port city of Baltimore.
 It was nicknamed "The Queen City".
 Cumberland was the terminus, and namesake, of the Cumberland Road (begun in 1811) that extended westward to the Ohio River at Wheeling, West Virginia.
 This was the first portion of what would be constructed as the National Road, which eventually reached Ohio, Indiana, and Illinois.
 In the 1850s, many black fugitives reached their final stop on the Underground Railroad beneath the floor of the Emmanuel Episcopal Church.
 A maze of tunnels beneath and an abolitionist pastor above provided refuge before the final five mile trip to freedom in Pennsylvania.

-The surrounding hillsides were mined for coal and iron ore, and harvested for timber that helped supply the Industrial Revolution.
+The surrounding hillsides were mined for coal and iron ore and were harvested for timber that helped supply the Industrial Revolution.
 The Chesapeake and Ohio Canal had its western terminus here; it was built to improve the movement of goods between the Midwest and Washington, DC, the eastern terminus.
 Construction of railroads superseded use of the canal, as trains were faster and could carry more freight.
 The city developed as a major manufacturing center, with industries in glass, breweries, fabrics, tires, and tinplate.

 With the restructuring of heavy industry in the Northeast and Mid-Atlantic states following World War II, the city lost many jobs.
-As a result, its population has declined by nearly half, from 39,483 in the 1940 census to fewer than 20,000 today.
+As a result, its population has declined by more than half, from 39,483 in the 1940 census to fewer than 20,000 today.

 In 1912, President Theodore Roosevelt gave a speech from the Cumberland City Hall.